-The passion reliefs he created in the west gallery and the cycle of twelve donor figures in the west choir are among the highlights of medieval art in Europe.
+The passion reliefs he created in the west choir screen and the cycle of twelve donor figures in the west choir are among the highlights of medieval art in Europe.
 The figure of the margravine Uta achieved world fame.

 Late Medieval Afterglow

 When the Naumburg bishops moved back to their former residence in Zeitz in 1285, the cathedral chapter became the most important political and cultural force in Naumburg.
 The late medieval Naumburg Cathedral became the church of the canons, who played a decisive role in its future design.
 In the vicinity of the cathedral, the mostly noble clergy built magnificent canons' courts, called curiae.
 These courtyards were similar to small castles and had large farm buildings, extensive gardens and even private chapels.